Your first weeks

 If you’re transferring from another university and don’t yet have a visa for the University of Portsmouth, you’ll need to show evidence of your visa application – such as the Home Office receipt – before you’re allowed to register onto your course.

 Paying your tuition and accommodation fees

-If you are travelling to the UK and will be staying in university accommodation, you'll also need to contact the Student Housing team to let them know when you'll be arriving
+If you're travelling to the UK and will be staying in university accommodation, you'll also need to contact the Student Housing team at firstname.lastname@example.org to let them know when you'll be arriving